When: Sunday, Oct 24, 2021

 Spectators & Crew

-Spectators and crew are not allowed at AS #1 / #2 / #6 under any circumstances and runners will be disqualified for receiving outside assistance at any of these points in the race.
-Due to the complexity of the 100km course and the need for our course marshals to direct 50k and 100k runners in different directions multiple times we request that friends and family stay clear of AS #1 and #6.
+No outside assistance is allowed at any other aid station – runners will be disqualified for receiving outside assistance at any other point in the race.
+Due to the complexity of the course, we request that friends and family stay clear of the Water Station and AS #6.
 Please respect the fact that these are vitally important intersections and it would be far too easy for a runner to miss a critical turn if there are too many people congesting these areas.

 Please note that runners may accept outside aid or assistance from spectators, but only within the boundaries of an approved aid station.
 Please ensure your crew check in at the AS and make themselves known.
 The AS captain will instruct your crew on where to situate themselves.
 Crew can ONLY assist runners within 30 meters of an aid station.
 Do not risk a DNF!

 Consult the BC Hydro Buntzen Lake Trails brochure for all roads and trails in the area.